Lifenity

 Home Healthcare

 BRCA1 gene encodes a 190 kD nuclear phosphoprotein, this gene contains 22 exons spanning about 110 kb of DNA.
 Mutations in this gene are responsible for approximately 40% of inherited breast cancers and more than 80% of inherited breast and ovarian cancers.
-BRCA1 mutations in the germline have become a hallmark of hereditary breast and ovarian cancers.
-The BRCA2 gene was found on chromosome 13q12.3 in humans.
+BRCA1 mutations in the germline have become a hallmark for hereditary breast and ovarian cancers.
+The BRCA2 gene was found on chromosome 13q12.3 in human.

 BRCA1- and BRCA2-associated hereditary breast and ovarian cancer (HBOC) is characterized by an increased risk for female and male breast cancer, ovarian cancer (including fallopian tube and primary peritoneal cancers), and to a lesser extent other cancers such as prostate cancer, pancreatic cancer, and melanoma primarily in individuals with a BRCA2 pathogenic variant.